Counting Finite Index Subrings of $\mathbb{Z}^n$: Computing , , and

-Now suppose that $x = u$.
-Equation (\ref{eq4}) is satisfied for any of the $p-2$ possible choices for $x$.
-All of these equations are satisfied for any choice of $y$, except that $y = 0$ implies $v = 0$ by equation \eqref{eq3}, a case we have already considered.
+Suppose that $x = u$.
+For any of the $p-2$ possible choices for $x$, any choice of $y$ gives a solution to this equation, except that $y = 0$ implies $v = 0$ by equation \eqref{eq3}, a case we have already considered.
 Therefore, this case gives $(p-1)(p-2)$ solutions.